 If a business were to run a $1,000 transaction on a debit card, the Interchange rate without markup would be 0.05% plus $0.21.
 The wholesale cost for that transaction would be $0.71.
-Alternatively, PayPal would charge 2.9% for the same transaction for a total fee of $29.
+Alternatively, a Payment Facilitator, such as PayPal, would charge 2.9% for the same transaction for a total fee of $29.
 That’s over a 40 times increase in cost.

 Another difference lies in Interchange refunds.
 Businesses on Flat rate pricing don’t receive Interchange refunds when they issue a purchase return due to the pricing setup.
 Businesses on Interchange-plus, however, always have their Interchange costs returned when they issue a refund (except for Amex transactions, which are never refunded).
 This is a significant amount of money for any mature business.

 Due to their smaller clientele and more boutique services, Merchant Account Providers usually offer better customer support.
 PayJunction customers, for instance, wait under one minute on average when they call our Santa Barbara, Calif.-based support team.
 They always receive help from a real person on the phone.

 Merchant Account Providers properly underwrite each business they work with, which includes an evaluation of the type of business (physical store versus e-commerce), its history and policies, card acceptance methods, requested processing limits and financial stability.
 This results in proper volume limits and no holding of funds.